FILTER BY:

 Continue reading

-Sabbaticals Elsewhere in this issue is an article by the Rev. John De Kruyter on sabbaticals for ministers.
+Sabbaticals Elsewhere in this issue is an article by John De Kruyter on sabbaticals for ministers.
 He has amply established the value of such periods of study.
 We can be thankful to the Seymour Christian Reformed Church and other churches in taking the leadership in this.
-Such a policy that enables a minister periodically […]
+Such a policy that enables a minister periodically to […]

 Continue reading